spacehuhn/esp8266_beaconSpam/README.md

 - Edit the SSIDs if you want
 - Select the correct Board under Tools > Board, the serial (COM) port your device is using and hit upload!

 If you have troubles uploading, have a look at the [installation guide](https://github.com/spacehuhn/esp8266_deauther/wiki/Installation#drivers-and-com-port) on the Deauther Wiki.
-There you will also find drivers for the most common USB-Serial chips, that you might need to install.
+There you will also find drivers for the most common USB-Serial chips.
 Again, this is for the Deauther and not for this project, but the hardware (ESP8266) is the same and you will find a lot of trouble-shooting infos on the Wiki there! :)

 ## License